python/cpython/Doc/documenting/markup.rst

 -------------

 The documentation system provides three substitutions that are defined by default.
-They are set in the build configuration file, see :ref:`doc-build-config`.
+They are set in the build configuration file :file:`conf.py`.

 .. describe:: |release|